cjolowicz/cookiecutter-hypermodern-python/docs/guide.rst

 Available linters
 -----------------

-Flake8_ glues together several tools, and comes with a rich ecosystem of extensions.
+Flake8 comes with a rich ecosystem of extensions.
-The following table lists the linters used by the *Hypermodern Python Cookiecutter*, and links to their lists of error codes.
+The following table lists the Flake8 plugins used by the *Hypermodern Python Cookiecutter*, and links to their lists of error codes.